fdioDocs/vpp-docs/docs/reference/vppcontainers/Routing.rst

         link/ether fe:ed:89:54:47:a2 brd ff:ff:ff:ff:ff:ff link-netnsid 0

 Remember our network interface index 32 in *cone* from this :ref:`note <networkNote>`?
 We can see at the bottom the name of the 33rd index **vethQL7KOC@if32**.
-Keep note of this network interface name for the veth connected to cone, and the other network interface name for ctwo.
+Keep note of this network interface name for the veth connected to *cone* (ex. vethQL7KOC), and the other network interface name for *ctwo*.

-With VPP in our VM, we can show our current VPP interfaces:
+With VPP in the VM, show current VPP interfaces:

 .. code-block:: shell